-HSS 350.06 PHYSICAL ENVIRONMENT OF EXISTING JAILS.
-(1) This section applies to jails that were constructed before the effective date of this chapter and have not been substantially remodeled on or after the effective date of this chapter.
+HSS 350.06 Physical environment of existing jails.
+(1) This section applies to jails that were constructed before March 1, 1990 and have not been substantially remodeled on or after March 1, 1990.

 (2) Each cell shall be designed and used for single occupancy only.